Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Background

-Witnessing the big success of MLLMs, one of our primary interests is investigating how to adapt LLMs for solving time series and spatio-temporal data analytical tasks, which can generally be achieved by either \textit{multimodal repurposing} or \textit{API-based prompting} in the existing literature.
+Witnessing the big success of MLLMs, one of our primary interests is investigating how to adapt LLMs for solving time series and spatio-temporal data analytical tasks, which can generally be achieved by either \textit{multimodal re-purposing} or \textit{API-based prompting} in the existing literature.
 The former approach is normally used for activating the task-related capabilities of embedding-visible LLMs by aligning different modalities in the target and pre-training (source) tasks.
-This is closely related to the fine-tuning of LLMs (e.g., adapter tuning~\cite{houlsby2019parameter} and low-rank adaptation~\cite{hu2021lora}) and model reprogramming~\cite{jin2023timellm, melnyk2022reprogramming, chen2022model}, depending on whether LLMs are fine-tuned or frozen during the adaptation process.
+This is closely related to the fine-tuning of LLMs (e.g., adapter tuning~\cite{houlsby2019parameter} and low-rank adaptation~\cite{hu2021lora}) and model reprogramming~\cite{chen2022model}, depending on whether LLMs are fine-tuned or frozen during the adaptation process.
+Two typical examples are OFA~\cite{zhou2023one} and Time-LLM~\cite{jin2023timellm} detailed in \shortautoref{sec: LLMs in Time Series}.
 The latter approach, on the other hand, is more straightforward by wrapping the target modalities into natural language prompts and feeding them into LLMs for generative inference.
 This is similar to the black-box tuning for language-model-as-a-service (LMaaS)~\cite{sun2022black}.
-Evidence shows that both approaches are applicable and shown promising results in different target tasks across various domains~\cite{li2023druggpt, chen2023exploring, tsimpoukelli2021multimodal, li2023blip}, including learning on time series and spatio-temporal data~\cite{xue2022prompt,zhou2023one,jin2023timellm}.
+Examples include LLMTime~\cite{gruver2023large} (\shortautoref{sec: LLMs in Time Series}), PPT~\cite{xu2023pre} (\shortautoref{sec: temporal knowledge graphs}), and VideoChat~\cite{li2023videochat} (\shortautoref{sec: video data}).
+Evidence shows that both paradigms are applicable and have shown promising results in different target tasks across various domains~\cite{chen2023exploring, tsimpoukelli2021multimodal}, including learning on time series~\cite{gruver2023large,zhou2023one,jin2023timellm} and spatio-temporal data~\cite{lee2023temporal, xu2023pre, li2023videochat, maaz2023video}.